-In democratic countries, fundamental rights violations can be effectively remedied through the judicial path.^[19] In the EU law, the protection is very extensive, since it guarantees the right to an effective remedy before a court.^[20] The courts are independent and therefore have the necessary freedom to remedy violations.^[21] In line with the case law of the ECtHR, states are required to adopt rules for legal aid (or other practical support, such as translation) if the absence of such assistance would make it impossible to effectively take action before the court or to make remedies available.^[22] With regard to the right to court proceedings, the constitutions of the various states, and in particular the sectoral procedural rules, oblige the states to provide judicial channels for the resolution of disputes.
-The ECtHR and the Court of Justice of the European Union (herein-after "CJEU") have developed principles for determining which bodies qualify as courts.
-Also the enforcement of the right to court proceedings may be limited; however, such restrictions may not weaken the substance of this right.^[23] A restriction can be lawful if it is justified by the requirement of legal certainty.
+In democratic countries, fundamental rights violations can be effectively remedied through the judicial path.
+19 In the EU law, the protection is very extensive, since it guarantees the right to an effective remedy before a court.
+20 The courts are independent and therefore have the necessary freedom to remedy violations.
+21 In line with the case law of the ECtHR, states are required to adopt rules for legal aid (or other practical support, such as translation) if the absence of such assistance would make it impossible to effectively take action before the court or to make remedies available.
+22 With regard to the right to court proceedings, the constitutions of the various states, and in particular the sectoral procedural rules, oblige the states to provide judicial channels for the resolution of disputes.
+The ECtHR and the CJEU have developed principles for determining which bodies qualify as courts.
+Also the enforcement of the right to court proceedings may be limited; however, such restrictions may not weaken the substance of this right.
+23 A restriction can be lawful if it is justified by the requirement of legal certainty.
 However, even in this case, the restriction must not lead to the extinction of the fundamental right.
-Therefore, judicial assessment requires statutory regulation, it cannot be excluded beyond certain limits, but there may be rules in place that make access to a court subject to certain conditions (e.g. time limit and formal requirements for bringing an action, fee obligation, etc.).^[24]
+Therefore, judicial assessment requires statutory regulation, it cannot be excluded beyond certain limits, but there may be rules in place that